France, UK, US, Nato urge Israel to 'protect civilians' in Gaza

 Israel has cut off water, electricity, and food supplies to the 2.3 million people who live in the Strip.

-The appeals also come after Netanyahu posted graphic images on his X account on Thursday of burned and mangled Israeli babies from last Saturday's attack by Hamas, in a campaign to keep the moral high ground in the war.
+The appeals also come after Netanyahu posted graphic images on his X account on Thursday of burned and mangled Israeli babies from the Hamas attack, in a campaign to keep the moral high ground.

 Netanyahu also told the 1.1 million Palestinians in the north of Gaza to move south, in a sign the Israeli army was poised to go in.